ujjval1003/GroceryStore-REST-API-using-JAVA/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, contact the project maintainer at [your-email@example.com].
+For questions or support, contact the project maintainer @ [ujjvalpatel210@gmail.com].